What is a Salary Increment?

 - Comparison for the similar position’s market value and standards.

 Employers occasionally use salary surveys from similar firms in their market area to benchmark or change salary rates.
-When comparing their annual increments to those of other employers, most corporations use "pay budget" polls rather than compensation surveys.
+When comparing their annual salary increments and compensation management to those of other employers, most corporations use "pay budget" polls rather than compensation surveys.